Skip To Main Content

 Specific Action Step Timeline & Setting Point Person

-Tier 1: Teachers will utilize iReady math following a diagnostic benchmark assessment that creates an individualized learning path to fill in specific learning gaps 3 times a week.
+Tier 1: Teachers will utilize iReady math following a diagnostic benchmark assessment at least 3 times per year that creates an individualized learning pathway to fill in specific learning gaps for a minimum of 45 minutes per week for all students.

 Ongoing